Mountwest-Gaming/Template/README.md

 # Template
- To start a new project with some of the foundational groundwork already complete.
+ To start a new project with some of the foundational groundwork already complete and some more lightweight settings